tonyjohnston/code-samples/wp-accolades/readme.txt

 = How to get rid of the quotation marks that surround the random quote? =

-Open the glg-accolades.css file that comes along with the plugin, scroll down and look towards the bottom.
+Open the scrolling-accolades.css file that comes along with the plugin, scroll down and look towards the bottom.

 = How to change the random quote text color? =

-Styling such as text color, font size, background color, etc., of the random quote can be customized by editing the glg-accolades.css file.
+Styling such as text color, font size, background color, etc., of the random quote can be customized by editing the scrolling-accolades.css file.
 Please also note that any updates to the plugin will overwrite your customized css file, so it's advisable to backup your customization before updating the plugin.

 = How to hide the 'Next quote »' link? =